raphael-group/hierarchical-hotnet/README.md

 ### Running
 We provide a script, `hierarchical_hotnet.py`, for running the entire Hierarchical HotNet pipeline.  **This script will be added shortly.**  This script combines the following steps, which can also be run separately:

-1. Choose the restart parameter `beta` for each network by running `src/choose_beta.py` and create a similarity matrix for each network with the chosen `beta` value by running `src/create_similarity_matrix.py`.
+1. Choose the restart parameter `beta` for each network by running the `src/choose_beta.py` script and create a similarity matrix for each network with the chosen `beta` value by running the `src/create_similarity_matrix.py` script.

-2. Depending on your choice of null graph model, generate either permuted scores for each set of scores and network by running `src/permute_scores.py` or permuted networks for each network by running `src/permute_networks.py`.
+2. Depending on your choice of null graph model, generate either permuted scores for each set of scores and network by running the `src/permute_scores.py` script or permuted networks for each network by running the `src/permute_networks.py` script.
 In general, it is faster to generate permuted scores than permuted networks.

-3. Construct hierarchies on the observed network and gene scores as well as the permuted networks and gene scores by running `src/construct_hierarchies.py`.
+3. Construct hierarchies on the observed network and gene scores as well as the permuted networks and gene scores by running the `src/construct_hierarchies.py` script.

-4. Find cuts of the hierarchy by running `src/cut_hierarchy_file.py`.
+4. Find cuts of the hierarchy by running the `src/find_cluster_sizes.py`, `src/summarize_cluster_sizes.py`, `src/find_cut.py`, and `src/cut_hierarchy.py` scripts.

-5. Perform the consensus summarization procedure on the results by running `src/perform_consensus.py`.
+5. Evaluate the statistical significance of the results by running the `src/compute_p_value.py` script, and perform the consensus summarization procedure on the results by running the `src/perform_consensus.py` script.

 See `examples/example_commands.sh` or `examples/example_commands_parallel.sh` for full minimal working examples of Hierarchical HotNet that illustrate the use of each of these scripts, including the inputs and outputs for the Hierarchical HotNet pipeline.